Do Go On - 337 - The History of April Fools Day

 They're all brick-faced.

-Bricks and hats, that's all they had.
+It's all they had.

-Yeah, so that's just the classic sort of drawing away.
+So it's just the classic sort of drawing away.

-Also, people actually did that.
+Also people actually did that.

 Yeah, apparently that was real common.